Sleep (rapper): 2001-2008: Riot by Candelight, Christopher and the Chicharones

 Sleep released his debut album, Riot by Candlelight, in 2002.
 Following the release, he was heavily involved in the multiple albums by Oldominion.
 In 2001, Sleep met Canadian rapper Josh Martinez by chance encounter at the South by Southwest festival in Austin, Texas.
 Together, the two would create the hip hop duo the Chicharones.
 Sleep's second album, Christopher, was released in 2005 (and then re-released with bonus tracks in 2009).

 2009-2013: Strange Famous Records and Hesitation Wounds

 Leading up to 2009, Sleep had contacted Sage Francis in an attempt to receive a feature for his upcoming album, which eventually led to his signing to Sage's independent label Strange Famous Records.
 In 2009, Sleep released his third solo album, Hesitation Wounds.
 It features verses from Grayskul and Del the Funky Homosapien as well as production from likes of Zavala and Reanimator, among others.

 2014-present: Oregon Failure

+The Chicharones' song "Little By Little" was featured on the official soundtrack of NBA 2K11 alongside artists including Snoop Dogg, Drake, and Big Boi, and was subsequently voted back as a fan-selected inclusion in NBA 2K16.
+Sleep also composed music for the 2014 comedy film Teacher of the Year, starring Keegan-Michael Key.

 Sleep's fourth solo album, Oregon Failure, was released on April 15, 2014 on Strange Famous Records as well.
 The entire album is produced by Maulskull and has features from Onry Ozzborn and Ceschi, among others.